 The 6th edition of the Festival will be held in Kolkata from August 20th-24th, 2026.
 This year’s festival will have a host of international and national artists presenting performances, workshops, dance film screenings, artistic showcases and other outreach events.
 Artists previews will be released shortly with the full programme and venue details shared by end June 2026.
 Most events are ticketed and bookings should be made in advance.
 Details of ticket links will be announced in June 2026.

 We are also launching our industry event ‘DBF Rendezvous’ for arts professionals on 21st & 22nd August.
-Registration for global/local delegates who would like to be part of these conversations and networking events can sign up online and a confirmation email will be sent by the Dance Brides team.
-Due to limited capacity we would like to limit attendance to one person per organisation.
+Registration for global/local delegates who would like to be part of these conversations and networking events can sign up online at DBF Rendezvous Registration – Google Forms and a confirmation email will be sent by the Dance Brides team.
+Due to limited capacity we would like to request attendance to one person per organisation.

 We look forward to engaging with you in the City of Joy soon!